 But Freedom Will Cost Too Much!

 What if the cost of the consequences is too high?
 Shouldn’t you step in and prevent it?
 That makes sense and appears to be excellent and good thinking.
-The difficulty is, in the Garden of Eden and throughout ALL the Bible, God provides clear examples of how He provided explicit instruction, sent prophets to remind and warn of the consequence and STILL let the people experience very BAD consequences.
+The difficulty is, in the Garden of Eden and throughout ALL the Bible, God provides clear examples of how He provided explicit instruction, sent prophets to remind and warn of the consequences, and STILL let the people experience very BAD consequences.

 The most costly, WORST consequence that can happen to any person is separation from God, AND God allows that to happen!

-Since God is our model, He created you, gave you the freedom to choose, and allows the consequences of your bad choices.
+Since God is our model, He created you, gave you the freedom to choose, and allowed the consequences of your bad choices.
 He also provides everything needed for “life and godliness” (2 Peter 1:3) for His children and lets us walk away from Him in sin.

 With that as the background, is it correct to say that it is best to –